T-Goon/3041-Lab-1/README.md

 # Lab 1:  Introducing HTML5 and CSS3

+Lab assignment 1 for WPI class CS 3041 Human Computer Interaction.
+Uses some basic HTML and CSS to style a WPI biking website.

+Link to view the website: https://t-goon.github.io/3041-Lab-1/

+More details on the assignment can be found below.

+**************

 In this lab we will cover some basic HTML5 and CSS, as well as ways to make your web app look and feel like a native app.

 ## Your task: